Framber Valdez: 2018–2020

-2020

 In 2020, Valdez was 5–3 with a 3.57 ERA in 11 games (10 starts), in which he threw 70 2/3 innings and struck out 76 batters (8th in the AL), and had the second-best home runs per nine innings allowed (HR/9 IP) ratio in the AL (0.637).
 He led the club in innings pitched, tied for the team lead in games won, and was named Astros Pitcher of the Year by the Houston chapter of the Baseball Writers' Association of America (BBWAA).

-On September 29, 2020, Valdez became the first relief pitcher to throw five scoreless innings in the playoffs since Madison Bumgarner did so in Game 7 in the 2014 World Series.
-Valdez has had great success in the playoffs and took his team into the ALCS and almost led them to the World Series.
+On September 29, 2020, in Game 1 of the American League Wild Card Series, Valdez became the first relief pitcher to throw five scoreless innings in the playoffs since Madison Bumgarner did so in Game 7 in the 2014 World Series.
+Valdez went 3–1 in the postseason, which saw the Astros reach the American League Championship Series (ALCS) after winning the first two rounds of the COVID-affected 2020 season.
+He was the winning pitcher in Game 6 of the LCS.

 2021

 On March 3, 2021, Valdez suffered a fractured left ring finger after he was hit in the hand by a Francisco Lindor ground ball in a spring training game.
-Expected to miss months or possibly the whole season, he returned on May 28.
+He returned on May 28.
 He led the major leagues in ground ball rate in 2021.

 In 2021, Valdez was 11–6 with one complete game and a 3.14 ERA over 22 starts and 134 2/3 innings.

-Valdez started Game 5 of the American League Championship Series (ALCS) versus the Boston Red Sox at Fenway Park.
+Valdez started Game 5 of the ALCS versus the Boston Red Sox at Fenway Park.
 He went eight innings to earn the win in a 9–1 final, limiting Boston to one run on three hits and a walk while striking out five.
 At several points during the game, Red Sox radio announcers Joe Castiglione and Will Flemming commented that Valdez was rubbing the fingers of his pitching hand against his cheek and temple each time he was given a new ball, which prompted an angry response from Houston sportswriters; no accusation of cheating was filed by the Red Sox.

 Valdez was the seventh visiting pitcher at Fenway to go at least eight innings in a postseason game while allowing a run or fewer, and the first since Charles Nagy in 1998.